 - 2.4 Section 19(1) of the Act requires the Secretary of State to determine the baseline profit rate for each financial year. - 2.5 The SSRO is required annually to review the figures used to determine the contract profit rate for pricing single source contracts.
 Section 19(2) of the Act requires that, for each financial year, the SSRO must provide the Secretary of State with its assessment of the appropriate baseline profit rate for QDCs.
-The SSRO has published information on its methodology to aid those who may wish to scrutinise or replicate the approach taken.5 - 2.6 Section 19(4) of the Act states that the Secretary of State must publish the baseline profit rate for each financial year in the London Gazette, no later than 15 March in the preceding financial year.
-The baseline profit rate in force for the financial year commencing 1 April 2021 are:6
+The SSRO has published information on its methodology to aid those who may wish to scrutinise or replicate the approach taken. - 2.6 Section 19(4) of the Act states that the Secretary of State must publish the baseline profit rate for each financial year in the London Gazette, no later than 15 March in the preceding financial year.
+The baseline profit rate in force for the financial year commencing 1 April 2021 are:

-Category 2020/21 baseline profit rate

-Baseline profit rate 8.31%

-Baseline profit rate to apply to contracts between the Secretary of State and a company wholly owned by the UK Government and where both parties agree 0.057%
+Category 2020/21 baseline profit rate Baseline profit rate (the "standard" baseline profit rate) 8.31% Baseline profit rate to apply to contracts between the Secretary of State and a company wholly owned by the UK Government and where both parties agree (the "government owned contractor rate (GOCR)") 0.057%